That letter was actually the first out of many, not that Tony would ever know about it.

 Tony turned towards the kitchen, ignoring the question.
 "Hungry?"

 "Kinda.
-What, can you cook now?"
+What, you can cook now?"

 Tony warmed up what he had cooked and Steve watched his hands, the slight movement of tendons, the shape of his fingers.
 He disguised it as staring at the food.